Microsoft/azure-repos-vscode/README.md

 ## Installation
 First, you will need to install [Visual Studio Code](https://code.visualstudio.com/download) `1.12.0` or later.

 To install the extension with the latest version of Visual Studio Code (version 1.13.1 is the latest as of this writing), bring up the Visual Studio Code Command Palette (`F1`), type `install` and choose `Extensions: Install Extensions`.
-In the `Search Extensions in Marketplace` text box, type `team`.
+In the `Search Extensions in Marketplace` text box, type `azure`.
 Find the `Azure Repos` extension published by *Microsoft* and click the `Install` button.
 Restart Visual Studio Code.

 ## Authentication
 ### Azure DevOps Services